A14 Cambridge to Huntingdon Improvement Scheme

 We plan to improve the A14 trunk road between Cambridge and Huntingdon.
 Our proposals include:

-- Widening the existing A14 between the proposed junction at Swavesey to Girton
+- widening the carriageway on the A14 between Swavesey and Girton

 When and where is this happening?